God's Idea of You

 When my own words have proved lacking?

-For all I may say,
+For all praise I say

 I both see and believe,